ministryofjustice/security-guidance/policies/privileged-user-guide.md

 ## Who is this for?

-This guide is aimed at two audiences (both technical):
+This guide is aimed at two audiences, both technical:

 1. The in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
 This includes DevOps, Software Developers, Technical Architects and Service Owners.
 It also includes Incident Managers from the Event, Problem, Incident, CSI and Knowledge (EPICK) Team.
 2. Any other MoJ business groups, Agencies, contractors, IT suppliers and partners who in any way design, develop or supply services (including processing, transmitting and storing data) for, or on behalf of the MoJ.